mo7ammadrayes/uniWork/README.md

 The repository is organized by the following modules:

-- **COMP1206 - Advanced Programming**
+- **COMP1206 - Programming**
-  Includes projects such as [Teterecs](./COMP1206/README.md), a Tetris-inspired game developed using Java and JavaFX.
+  Contains assignments and projects focused on Java programming, object-oriented design, and problem-solving.
+Includes the project [Teterecs](./COMP1206/Teterecs/README.md), a Tetris-inspired game developed using Java and JavaFX.

 - **COMP1204 - Data Management**
-  Contains assignments and projects focused on data structures, databases, and data manipulation techniques.
+  Contains assignments and projects related to data management, database systems, and data handling techniques.

 ## Purpose